 - A set of applications that are easy to install.
-For instance, tools to help you create a blog, or cloud computing applications.
+For instance, tools to help you create a blog, online store or cloud computing applications.

 - Scripting languages - also sometimes called programming languages - which are commonly used to create websites.

-- Databases, which are a central part of many websites, most often used to store a website’s content or user registration details.
+- Databases, which are a central part of many websites, most often used to store a website's content or customer registration details.